Shannon-Goddard/Goddard_Shannon_World_Weather_Analysis/README.md

 ## Part 1
 ### Get the Weather Description and Amount of Precipitation for Each City

-We generated a new set of 1,500 random latitudes and longitudes.<br/>
+We generated a set of 1,500 random latitudes and longitudes.<br/>
 Got the nearest city using the citipy module.<br/>
 Performed an API call with the OpenWeatherMap.<br/>
 Retrieved the following information from the API call:<br/>